 Aggravated DWI Charges

-Aggravated DWI is the name for the charge filed against a driver whose drunk driving case involves evidence of a blood alcohol concentration in excess of .18 percent, or a little more than double the .08 percent reading necessary to support a regular DWI conviction.
+Aggravated DWI is the name for the charge filed against a driver whose blood alcohol concentration is allegedly in excess of .18 percent.
+That is a little more than double the .08 percent reading necessary to support a regular DWI conviction.